ExperimentalSkid/ScammerSpammer/README.md

 Changelog
-*Removed the need for external listing of names to genereta E mails.
+*Removed the need for external listing of names to generate E mails.
 - Loop set to infinite
 - Randomizes both passwords and G-mail accounts